suse-edge/edge-image-builder/docs/building-images.md

   and will be included in the built image.
 The configurations relevant for the particular host will be identified and applied during the combustion phase.
 Check [nm-configurator](https://github.com/suse-edge/nm-configurator/) for more information.
+* `custom` - May be included to inject files into the built image.
+Files are organized by subdirectory as follows:
   * `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.
+  * `files` - If present, all the files in this directory will be included in the built image.

 The following sections further describe optional directories that may be included.